sraghav2000/comparingcalssifiers/README.md

 - `numpy`
 - `matplotlib`
 - `scikit-learn`
+- `scipy-stats`
 ---

 ## Business Understanding

-This project examines a dataset from a Portuguese bank that implemented a series of 17 targeted telemarketing campaigns between 2008 and 2010 to promote long-term deposit subscriptions.
+This study examines a dataset from a Portuguese bank that implemented a series of 17 targeted telemarketing campaigns between 2008 and 2010 to promote long-term deposit subscriptions.
 These campaigns primarily utilized outbound calls to clients, with some supplementary online banking interactions.
 The dataset encompasses 79,354 client contacts, each with detailed attributes such as demographics, financial history, and campaign interactions.

 The overall success rate of these campaigns was relatively low, with only 8% of contacts resulting in successful term deposit subscriptions (6,499 out of 79,354).
 This analysis aims to gain a deeper understanding of the factors influencing campaign success and identify key predictors of customer receptiveness to these offers.